loomchild/webflow-alpinejs/README.md

 ### Slider

-Wrap the slider in a Div Block and initialize the component by adding `x-data` attribute with `slider` value.
-You can also attach to any slider component on the page by passing it's selector as a parameter, e.g. `slider('#myslider')`.
+Initialize the slider component by adding `x-data="slider"` attribute to it.
+Alternatively, attach to any slider component on the page by passing it's selector as a parameter, e.g. `slider('#myslider')`.

 The component contains `slide` variable indicating current slide index (read/write) and `slideCount` variable (read-only).
 It also contains `nextSlide()` and `previousSlide()` convenience methods.

 ### Tabs

-Wrap the slider in a Div Block and initialize the component by adding `x-data` attribute with `tabs` value.
-You can also attach to any tabs component on the page by passing it's selector as a parameter, e.g. `tabs('#mytabs')`.
+Initialize the tabs slider component by adding `x-data="tabs"` attribute to it.
+Alternatively, attach to any tabs component on the page by passing it's selector as a parameter, e.g. `tabs('#mytabs')`.

 The component contains `tab` variable indicating current tab index (read/write) and `tabCount` variable (read-only).
 It also contains `nextTab()` and `previousTab()` convenience methods.

+### Wizard

+This component is used to create multi-step forms.
+Add a form block component and place slider component in it.
+Initialize the wizard by adding `x-data="wizard"` attribute, and the slider by adding `x-data="slider"` attrbiute.
+More information about usage can be found in ["Implement a multi-step form in Webflow with Alpine.js" article](https://medium.com/webflow-sprinkles/implement-a-multi-step-form-in-webflow-with-alpine-js-2ec1a5308a6a).

 ---
 For more information how to use Alpine.js please refer to [the official documentation](http://alpinejs.dev/).
 If you notice something not working as expected in Webflow, do not hesitate to report errors [here](https://github.com/loomchild/webflow-alpinejs/issues).